causefx/iDashboard-PHP/README.md

 # iDashboard-PHP
 HTPC Dashboard to load website services, written in PHP [Inspired by: [Managethis](https://github.com/Tenzinn3/Managethis) by [Tenzinn3](https://github.com/Tenzinn3)]
->Default Password is "iCauseFX"
+#Default Password is "iCauseFX"

 ## Setup
-**Requirements:** A webserver (nginx, Apache, IIS or any other webserver) configured with PHP5 support.
+**Requirements:** A webserver (nginx, Apache, IIS or any other webserver) configured with PHP5.5 support.
 `` parse_ini_file `` must be allowed in php.ini (default is allowed!)
 - To set it up, clone this repository:
 `` git clone https://github.com/causefx/iDashboard-PHP `` or download the ZIP-file.